pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 Mailing list
 ------------

-If you would like to dive into the community a great place to get started is to sign up to `the mailing list`_ and say hi by introducing yourself with where you're from, and what you hope to achieve with PyMedPhys.
+A great way to get started with PyMedPhys is to sign up to `the mailing list`_ and introducing yourself!
+Tell us a bit about where you're from, what you're doing, and what brings you to PyMedPhys!

 .. _`the mailing list`: https://groups.google.com/g/pymedphys